-Destinations Data
+Destinations Data:

 We will collect the intended and final destinations of their Year 13 scholars and share with local authorities as part of our statutory responsibility.
 To go along this, we will also look at career aspirations in Year 12 this will support in analysing their journey at the beginning and end of year 13.
 We will analyse destinations data on an ongoing basis and review intended destinations after May Year 13, once the UCAS deadline has passed and students have firmed their choices.
 We will support scholars on results days with any changes to destination decisions and to remain in contact with students who are taking a Gap Year to ensure they have the support they require to continue with applications for both UCAS and Apprenticeship routes.
-This is supported through LEBC careers interviews in the summer term.

-Annex 1: Careers Policy statement
+Annex 1:

-Melton Vale Sixth Form College uses the Gatsby Benchmarks as a guide to plan our careers education information and guidance programme.
+Careers Policy statement Melton Vale Sixth Form College uses the Gatsby Benchmarks as a guide to plan our careers education information and guidance programme.
 As part of our commitment to informing our scholars of the full range of learning and training pathways on offer to them, we are happy to consider requests from training, apprenticeship and vocational education providers to speak to scholars.
 We also proactively seek to build relationships with these partners as we plan our careers education information and guidance provision throughout each academic year to ensure that providers have multiple opportunities to speak to scholars and their parents.
 MV16 ensures college staff involved in personnel guidance and pastoral support are up to date on their knowledge of these post 18 pathways, through a programme of Continuing Professional Development.
-Academy staff will work with scholars to avoid being NEET - Not in Employment, Education or Training.

-Opportunities for providers to speak with scholars may include:
+Academy Opportunities for providers to speak with scholars may include:

 - Visiting speakers

-- Assembly, in lunchtime talks, in special one-off events, etc
+- Assembly, in lunchtime talks, in special one-off events

 - Careers fairs

 - Enterprise events (e.g. mini enterprises)

-- Other work simulations
+- Other work simulations (WEX projects)

-- Mentoring programme by employers
+- Mentoring programme by employers and alumni

-- Mock interviews and CV writing
+• Mock interviews and CV writing

 MV16's careers education information and guidance programme is monitored for quality and impact by the Senior Leadership and Academy Council and monitoring of access to and opportunities to engage with, technical, vocational and training providers will form part of this process.
 In the first instance, requests by providers should be sent to Natasha Roberts at nroberts@mv16.org.uk with a minimum of 6 weeks' lead time.

 All requests will be considered on the basis of: staffing availability to support the activity, clashes with other planned activity, trips or visits to the Academy, interruption to preparation for examinations or rooming and space availability to host the activity.